rock-core/autoproj/README.txt

 To describe the package, and more importantly to setup cross-package dependencies, an optional manifest file can be added.
 This manifest file is named manifest.xml.
-Its format is described later in this user's guide.
+An example of such a file can be found [here](manifest.xml)